onlinehub0808/-smart-contract-best-practices/docs/known_attacks.md

     claimedBonus[recipient] = true;
     rewardsForA[recipient] += 100;
-    untrustedWithdraw(recipient); // claimedBonus has been set to true, so reentry is impossible }
+    untrustedWithdrawReward(recipient); // claimedBonus has been set to true, so reentry is impossible }
 ```

 In addition to the fix making reentry impossible, [untrusted functions have been marked](./recommendations#mark-untrusted-contracts).
-This same pattern repeats at every level: since `untrustedGetFirstWithdrawalBonus()` calls `untrustedWithdraw()`, which calls an external contract, you must also treat `untrustedGetFirstWithdrawalBonus()` as insecure.
+This same pattern repeats at every level: since `untrustedGetFirstWithdrawalBonus()` calls `untrustedWithdrawReward()`, which calls an external contract, you must also treat `untrustedGetFirstWithdrawalBonus()` as insecure.

 Another solution often suggested is a [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion).
 This allows you to "lock" some state so it can only be changed by the owner of the lock.
 A simple example might look like this: